Healthy Anytime Zucchini Muffins

 June 1, 2020 by Ginger Hultin MS RDN

 Vegetables in muffins?
 Of course!
-While fruit like banana and apples often take center-stage in muffin recipes, vegetables like zucchini and carrot go really well, too.
-The thing I love about muffins is that you can have them anytime of day.
+While most of us are familiar with fruits like bananas or apples taking center stage in muffin recipes, vegetables like zucchini and carrot can be a flavorful, nutritious addition as well.
+The thing I love about muffins is that you can have them any time of day.
 Most of us think about muffins as a breakfast food but they also make really great snacks or desserts as well.
-These are perfect for my on-the-go clients, working hard with their long hers but they’re also great for kids and teens when they’re on the go playing or with school work.
-I enjoy them pre- or post-workout so I just had to share this new recipe for Healthy Anytime Zucchini Muffins with you today.
+This recipe provides the perfect quick, tasty, and nutritious snack for my on-the-go clients who work hard for long hours, or for kids and teens on the go- busy with activities and schoolwork.
+I personally enjoy them as a pre- or post-workout snack, so I just had to share this new recipe for Vegan zucchini muffins with you today.

 Summer squash is a really amazing food.
 One thing I love to do with this hearty veggie is make zoodles out of it (zucchini noodles rather).
 This Simple Garlic Lemon Zoodles recipe is my all-time most popular on the blog and on Pinterest (follow me here so we’re connected!).
 I’ve also got a zoodles with tofu and peanut sauce up on the blog which combines three of my favorites: a simple baked tofu recipe, zoodles and an easy-to-make peanut sauce that you’ll want to put on everything.

-Summer squash like zucchini is really fun in recipes and I can’t wait to tell you about all the things you can do with healthy anytime zucchini muffins but first I want to talk about the nutritional benefits in them.
+Summer squash like zucchini is really fun in recipes and I can’t wait to tell you about all the things you can do with healthy anytime zucchini muffins, but first I want to talk about the nutritional benefits in them.
 Zucchinis are really high in minerals like copper, manganese, phosphorus and magnesium.
 They’re also high in vitamins like vitamin C, B1, B3 and B6, folate, and vitamin K. They’re rich in fiber and they’ve got a nice, subtle flavor that goes well with other ingredients in recipes.
-Unlike stronger flavored recipes like broccoli or cauliflower or even bell peppers, zucchini pairs well with both savory and sweet recipes.
+Unlike stronger flavored vegetables like broccoli or cauliflower or even bell peppers, zucchini works well in both savory and sweet recipes.

 Making these muffins is actually really easy.
-I recommend that you make a batch of muffins every week, actually, as part of your prep.
+I recommend that you make a batch of muffins every week, as part of your prep.
 These aren’t muffins like those gigantic ones from Costco that are actually four servings in one muffin and are basically cake.
 These are more dense little nutritionally-packed muffins that are a totally appropriate way to start your day or enjoy before a workout as balanced fuel.
-They have a lot of complex carbs but are balanced with some protein (and I’ll tell you how to add more, below), and healthy fat.
+They have a lot of complex carbs but are balanced with some protein, and healthy fat.
 I actually list the serving as “two” of them because they’re quite light in calories and small in size.

 Once you get the oven warming and your muffin tins are ready to go (I’ve got my colorful silicone liners here in this one), then you need to grab two bowls – a large one to mix all the dry ingredients and a medium one to mix all the wet ingredients.